mcoia/eg-docker/README.md

   `PLAY RECAP *******************************************************************************************************************************`

-And it will be aparantly hanging.
+And it will be apparently hanging.
 You need to issue this command:

 ctrl+pq